PandaDB: Understanding Unstructured Data in Graph Database: Related work

-Different from structured data, users want to know the semantic information of unstructured data (e.g., text, photo, or video).
-For example, the plate number in the photo of a vehicle, the vehicle administration needs to find all cars with plate numbers starting with 123xxx.
-To the best of our knowledge, the primary commercial products do not support the querying of unstructured data in big graph\cite{hugegraph,bytegraph,neo4j,janusgraph,martinez2011dex}.
-In contrast to many existing systems that deal with batch-oriented iterative graph processing, such as Pregel\cite{pregel}, PowerGraph\cite{gemini}, GraphX\cite{graphx}, and Gemini\cite{gemini}, PandaDB preserves the well-formed data model of the existing graph database research, and the extended declarative language allows user to understand the semantic of unstructured data.
+Unlike structured data, users want to know the semantic information of unstructured data (e.g., text, photo, or video).
+For example, regarding the plate number in the photo of a vehicle, the vehicle administration needs to find all cars with plate numbers starting with 123xxx.
+To the best of our knowledge, the primary commercial products do not support the querying of unstructured data in big graphs~\cite{hugegraph,neo4j,janusgraph,martinez2011dex}.
+In contrast to many existing systems that deal with batch-oriented iterative graph processing (i.e., graph analysis), such as Pregel~\cite{pregel}, PowerGraph~\cite{gemini}, GraphX~\cite{graphx}, and Gemini~\cite{gemini}, PandaDB preserves the well-formed data model of the existing graph database research, and the extended declarative language allows user to understand the semantic of unstructured data.

-\textbf{Multimedia retrieval systems} support the querying and management of the content of unstructured data.
-However, most of works are usually designed for a single data type and a specific retrieval propose\cite{chechik2008large,chua1995video,snoek2007adding,rui1999image,gudivada1995content}, such as face recognition\cite{wagner2011toward,chen2000new} or audio speech recognition\cite{shrawankar2013techniques}.
-In database community, the system at first pre-process the multimedia data and then offers content-based searching in an offline manner.
-Multimedia retrieval system is widely used in different applications, but do not consider the graph data processing in most of cases.
+\textbf{Multimedia retrieval systems} support the querying of the content of unstructured data.
+However, most of the works are usually designed for a single data type and a specific retrieval purpose~\cite{chechik2008large,chua1995video,snoek2007adding,rui1999image,gudivada1995content}, such as face recognition~\cite{wagner2011toward,chen2000new} or audio speech recognition~\cite{shrawankar2013techniques}.
+Most of multimedia retrieval systems aim to improve the computer's ability to understand multimedia data, such as identifying more types of data and improving model accuracy.
+In addition, multimedia retrieval systems usually query unstructured data by tags or vector matching.
+As far as we know, most of multimedia retrieval systems do not query images or texts in one graph database framework.
+The related query plan of multimedia system can not be improved since it is lack of query plan optimization in database system.